ajenti/ajenti/docs/source/dev/setup-devenv-build-tools.rst

 Build tools
 ***********

-This setup is required for the development of the :ref:`Core <setup-devenv-core>` and the :ref:`Extension plugins <setup-devenv-extension-plugins>`.
+This setup is required for the development of the Core and the :ref:`Extension plugins <setup-devenv-extension-plugins>`.
+Note: The automated setup (see the README.md) does those steps for you.

 Steps